 - A Secretary and a Treasurer, for one (1) year terms, and shall be eligible for re-election for further one (1) year terms, until completion of their terms on the Board.

-- If, between Annual General Meetings, the office of President becomes vacant during the first year of the President’s two (2) year term, the Vice-President shall automatically become President; During the second year of the President’s two (2) year term, the President Elect shall automatically become President.
+- If, between Annual General Meetings, the office of President becomes vacant during the first year of the President’s two (2) year term, the Vice-President shall automatically become President.
+During the second year of the President’s two (2) year term, the President Elect shall automatically become President.

 - Vacancies on the Board of Directors that occur between Annual General Meetings may be filled at the discretion of the Board from the general voting membership.
-Such newly appointed Director(s) shall be entitled to fulfill only the balance remaining of the term and shall be eligible for re-election at the next Annual General Meeting.
+Such newly appointed Director(s) shall be entitled to fulfill only the balance remaining of the year and shall be eligible for re-election at the next Annual General Meeting.
 Time served by the newly appointed Director to the date of the Annual General Meeting shall not count in calculating any subsequent three-year term of election of the said Director.